kettek/treefiddy/README.md

 ## Configuration
 Upon starting, `~/.config/treefiddy/config.yaml` (or whatever your XDG config dir is) is created with the defaults.
 See `config.go` for current options.

+Plugins may also be configured via their `~/.config/treefiddy/plugins/<system>/<plugin>/config.yaml` file.
+A plugin's default configuration, if one exists, may be created by issuing the `plugin save <name>` edict.

 ## Edicts
 Edicts are commands that are executed by user input or through other edicts or plugins.
 These are broadly location-aware, meaning they'll use the current selection location for directory unless absolute paths are given.
-For exampl,e `edit foo.go` while in `my/dir` will resolve to `edit my/dir/foo.go`.
+For example, `edit foo.go` while in `my/dir` will resolve to `edit my/dir/foo.go`.

   * `edit` or `edit <file>`
     * Open file in the current `$EDITOR`